-There is a star socket on the top of the windlass used for manual deployment of the anchor.
-Inserting the emergency handle into the socket and turning it counter-clockwise will allow you to lower the anchor, while turning it clockwise will raise it.
+There are two star sockets on the top of the windlass used for manual deployment of the anchor.
+Inserting the emergency handle into the center socket and turning it counter-clockwise will loosen the anchor windlass chain wheel.
+The star socket located off-center is used for retrieving and lowering the anchor.
+Turning the handle counterclockwise will allow you to lower the anchor, while turning it clockwise will raise it.

-Be sure to attach the anchor lanyard when the anchor is stowed in the bow pulpit.
+When operation is complete, insert the handle into the center star socket and tighten the windlass chain wheel by rotating the handle clockwise.
+Be sure to attach the safety lanyard when the anchor is stowed in the bow pulpit.